schlicks/jupyter/README.md

 * Second item of unordered list
 * Third item of unordered list

-1. First item of (numerical) ordered list
+1. First item of ordered list
 1. Second item of ordered list
 1. Third item of ordered list